hbctraining/DGE_workshop/lessons/09_functional_analysis.md

 # Functional analysis

 The output of RNA-seq differential expression analysis is a list of significant differentially expressed genes (DEGs).
-To gain greater biological insight on the DEGs there are various analyses that can be done:
+To gain greater biological insight on the differentially expressed genes there are various analyses that can be done:

 - determine whether there is enrichment of known biological functions, interactions, or pathways
 - identify genes' involvement in novel pathways or networks by grouping genes together based on similar trends